ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Supplementary Quantitative Analysis

 \textbf{Drawer Manipulation.} ReViP also achieves the highest performance on the long-horizon drawer task.
 Baseline policies frequently exhibit state-dominant behavior, prematurely closing the drawer after empty grasps or proceeding despite misalignment.
 In contrast, ReViP more reliably detects errors, re-localizes the target, and completes the full multi-step sequence.

 Across all real-world settings, ReViP maintains substantially higher robustness under perturbations and complex visual clutter.
-These results confirm that the proposed vision–proprioception rebalance improves both false-completion resilience and long-horizon execution in challenging, unconstrained environments.
+These results confirm that the proposed vision-proprioception rebalance improves both false-completion resilience and long-horizon execution in challenging, unconstrained environments.